You probably wouldn’t imagine that, but there are many waterfalls in Sardinia.

 Sa Stiddiosa

-Seulo is a small town in the Barbagia mountainous region of Sardinia at about an hour and a half drive from the capital city of Cagliari.
-Not far from there, Sa Stiddiosa is one of the most famous waterfalls in Sardinia, thought to be a little slice of heaven along the Flumendosa river at 300 meters above sea level.
+Seulo is a small town in the Barbagia mountainous region of Sardinia, about an hour and a half drive from the capital city of Cagliari and famous for being one of the towns of the Sardinia Blue Zone.
+Not far from Seulo, Sa Stiddiosa is one of the most famous waterfalls in Sardinia, a little slice of heaven along the Flumendosa river at 300 meters (984 feet) above sea level.

 The name Sa Stiddiosa means “leaking” and comes from “is stiddius” which refers to the the small drops of water falling.
 This isn’t your typical waterfall – but more like a mist that falls from a water source into a gorgeous, small emerald lake along the river where swimming is simply fabulous.

-You can get to Sa Stiddiosa via a hike of about 7 km and medium level difficulty – depending on how often you stop (and you will, trust me) the hike can last up to 7 hours and you definitely need a guide for that.
+You can get to Sa Stiddiosa via a hike of just 2 km (1.2 miles) and medium level difficulty – depending on how often you stop the hike there can last up to one hour (it’ll take you about the same amount of time to walk back up).
+You don’t need a guide, as the trail is easy to follow.

-Alternatively, you can pick a shorter and much easier trail of less than 3 km.
-Just follow the signs that from Seulo point to Gadoni.
-After about 1 km, right by the small countryside church of Santa Barbara, you will find a sign pointing you to Sa Stiddiosa.
-You can follow that road for a few more km until you get to the parking lot and then park the car and continue on foot.
+To get to the starting point, follow the signs that from Seulo point to Gadoni.
+After about 1 km (0.6 miles), right by the small countryside church of Santa Barbara, you will find a sign pointing you to Sa Stiddiosa.
+You can follow that road for a bit more until you get to the parking lot, and then park the car and continue on foot.

-For a guided tour to some beautiful waterfalls in Southern Sardinia click here.
+I recommend this guided tour to some beautiful waterfalls in Southern Sardinia as a fun way of seeing the sites.

 Further Readings